erindepree/world-regions/README.md

 <img src='images/norm_le_gni_world.png'>

-Looking at the top and bottom 1/8 of both normalized life expectancy and normalized GNI per capita, there are some interesting results.
+Looking at the top and bottom octile (1/8) of both normalized life expectancy and normalized GNI per capita, there are some interesting combinations.

 | | Large GNI per capita gain (in top 12.5%) | Small GNI per capita gain (in bottom 12.5%) |
 | ---| --- | --- |